 Applications must be completed and submitted in the manner prescribed herein by the applicable grant application cycle deadline, as required by the TDC.
 Equestrian Center Grant applications shall be submitted to the TDC for review.
 Grant cycles and submission deadlines will be posted on the TDC webpage.

-No application will be considered by the TDC unless the completed application is received by Northeast Florida Equestrian Center at least 30 days prior to the TDC meeting at which it is to be considered.
+No application will be considered by the TDC unless the completed application is received by Jacksonville Equestrian Center/NFES at least 30 days prior to the TDC meeting at which it is to be considered.
 Applications will be posted on the TDC webpage and become public records upon submission.

 PART 1 — Eligibility Review